 JQuery implements the effect of mouse sliding delay display

 Web developers sometimes use delayed user interaction events, such as the product display on the home page of JumeiYoupin website.
 When the mouse moves into the product for one second, the product details will be displayed, instead of the user's mouse pointer just moving into the element to display the details.
-For users who do not want to display details, it achieves friendly interaction, Next, we will use jQuery's timer setTimeout.
-The specific code is as follows:
+For users who do not want to display details, it achieves friendly interaction.
+The following will be used The specific code of jQuery's timer setTimeout is as follows:

 HTML code